I am currently a PhD student in Electrical and Computer Engineering

 in a set of chemical reactions called post-translational modifications (phosphorylation,

-and localization within the cell.
-I aim to develop new machine learning approaches
+stability and localization within the cell.
+I aim to develop new machine learning

 algorithm named Darwin which leverages large databases of protein-protein

-of lysine methyltransferases (KMTs) and lysine demethylases (KDMs).
+activity of lysine methyltransferases (KMTs) and lysine demethylases

-Overactive KMTs/KDMs are involved in a number of cancers, and these peptides
+(KDMs).
+Overactive KMTs/KDMs are involved in a number of cancers, and

 interactions (PPIs).
 In some cases, databases of known PPIs provide insightful

-set of known interactions is insufficient as the target may bear little similarity
+finite set of known interactions is insufficient as the target may bear little

-to proteins with known interactors.
-I am trying to improve the search strategy
+similarity to proteins with known interactors.
+I am trying to improve the search

-in a very large peptide space in order to probe it more efficiently using deep
+strategy in a very large peptide space in order to probe it more efficiently

 Previous research